isomerpages/mlaw-acd/_regulated-dealers/0-regulatory-regime.md

 Designated non-financial businesses and professions (**"DNFBP"**) in Singapore, such as the precious stones and precious metals dealers (**"PSMD"**), have a role to play to ensure that Singapore is effective in implementing its AML/CFT policies through the PSMD sector.
 The regulatory requirements on the PSMD sector are set out in the PSPM Act and PMLTF Regulations.
 Regulated dealers should also refer to the [Guidelines for Regulated Dealers](/guidelines/){:target="_blank"}.

-Please refer to the compliance requirements [here](/entity-based-requirements/) for more information on how to implement an effective AML/CFT framework for your business.
+Please refer to the [compliance requirements](/entity-based-requirements/) for more information on how to implement an effective AML/CFT framework for your business.